JakeRoyRandall/sourdough-life-cpp/README.md

 `--stats` adds an initial and final summary without changing the default output.
 Each summary reports living-cell count and the smallest axis-aligned bounding rectangle using zero-based coordinates; an empty grid is reported explicitly as `bounds empty`.
 The final summary reflects an early cycle stop when `--detect-cycle` is also used.

 `--rule B3/S23` selects a strict outer-totalistic rule.
 Birth and survival digits must be unique values from 0 through 8; either section may be empty (`B/S23`, `B3/S`, or `B/S`), and digits are canonically sorted when reported.
 The default rule is Conway `B3/S23`, and custom rules are reported in the CLI header and SVG footer.
 Rules apply equally to finite and toroidal grids and are part of cycle state identity.

+`--density 0..1` changes the initial live-cell probability for the seeded random pattern.
+It defaults to `0.28`, so the default seeded run is unchanged; `0` creates an empty board and `1` fills it.
+The value must be finite and is rejected with loaded grids or named patterns such as `block`.

 Tests compile and run the same `LifeGrid` implementation: